GalSha/libSQUIC/README.md

 The simplest way to start using SQUIC is to use the precompiled shared library ``libSQUIC.*``.
 The precompiled distributions are listed in the folder ``precompiled/``.
 All distributions, are self-contained except for OpenMP, which needs to be installed.
 This can be done via a standard package manager; e.g., for Ubuntu: ``sudo apt-get install libomp-dev``, or  Mac: ``brew install libomp``.
 The shared libraryexposes a single function called ``SQUIC_CPP``, see ``include\SQUIC.h`` for further details.

 ## Compile from Source
-The shared library can be compiled from source by first fufilling the [Prerequesits](#Prerequesits) listed below and following the [Compilation & Instaation](#Compile&Install) instruction.
+The shared library can be compiled from source by first fufilling the [Prerequisites](#Prerequisites) listed below and following the [Compilation & Instaation](#Compile&Install) instruction.

 ### Prerequesits